dib-lab/charcoal/README.md

 conda activate charcoal
 ```

-## Running!
+### Running the demo!

 To run, execute (in the top-level directory):

 ```
 pip install -e .
-charcoal run test-data/00-test.conf -j 8
+charcoal run demo/demo.conf -j 8
 ```

+You will end up with clean genomes in `output.demo/*.clean.fa.gz`, and
+a summary of the demo genomes in `output.demo/combined_summary.csv`.

-Once that works, you can configure it yourself by copying
+Once that succeeds, you can configure it yourself by copying
-`test-data/00-test.conf` to a new file and editing it.
+`demo/demo.conf` to a new file and editing it, or creating a new
+configuration file with `charcoal init <project name>`.

 ## Explanation of output files.